blaisedias/jivelite/README.customisation.md

    * `5`: none

 # Debugging Layout issues
-When modifying location, width, height, font sizes, text justification .... it is often difficult to work out what is required, or what is setting is causing undesired effects.
+When modifying location, width, height, font sizes, text justification, etc. it is often difficult to work out what is required, or what is setting is causing undesired effects.

-To help in this case use the menu item *Settings->Screen->Layout->Debug Layout*, this sets background colours for UI elements.
+In such cases use the menu item *Settings->Screen->Layout->Debug Layout*, this sets background colours for UI elements.

 This feature is mainly targeted at Now Playing views, and is not very useful for other screens.